I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 “Sadly, a great many more people will continue to die or become disabled by asbestos-related diseases across Australia before the epidemic finally peaks.
 By 2020, the total deaths Australia wide due to asbestosis is estimated to climb as high as 45,000 with several thousand of these being attributed to exposure to Wittenoom alone.”

 There’s a town in the Ural Mountains of Russia called Asbest and you don’t need to be a linguist to figure out what its economy is based upon.

 However, it’s been going through some rough times.
 As the world has backed off from using asbestos, the Asbest mine has laid off about 1,000 of its 5,000 workers.

 The company that operates the mine, Uralasbest “is reported to have close ties to Russian President Vladimir Putin” (The Guardian).
 So it should come as no surprise to learn that the Russian government declares asbestos to be safe if used properly.

-And, by an interesting coincidence, U.S. President Donald Trump feels the same way about asbestos.
+By an interesting coincidence, former U.S. President Donald Trump feels the same way about asbestos.
 As Anna Nemtsova write in The Daily Beast “In 1997 Trump said in his book, The Art of the Comeback, that asbestos was ‘100 percent safe.’ ”